casinostgc/jamstack/content/pages/testimonials.md

 T﻿hank you, Terri!
 Appreciate all your continued help.

 ## Daryl and Chris from Arizona

 **R﻿oyal Caribbean - Allure of the Seas - October 2023**

 You are the bestest!!!!!

+## MaryAnn and Brent from Ohio

+**Celebrity Millennium - April 2023**

+Incredible!!!
+And that ship is empty!
+We love that!

+Thanks, Missy (Terri).
+You’re the BEST!